netdata/netdata/README.md

 *A highlighted time-frame can be given by pressing `ALT` + `mouse selection` on any chart.
 Netdata will highlight the same range on all charts.*

-> Highlighted ranges are propagated from Netdata server to Netdata server, when navigating via the [`my-netdata` menu](registry#registry).
+> Highlighted ranges are propagated from Netdata server to Netdata server, when navigating via the [node menu](registry#registry).

 ## What does it monitor